cvthirumalakumar/A-course-project/README.md

 * We have used [Microsoft Telugu 40Hrs speech data](https://www.microsoft.com/en-us/download/details.aspx?id=105292) set as natural data for the experiments.
 * Generated synthetic samples using [Indic-TTS](https://github.com/AI4Bharat/Indic-TTS) for sentences selected from Ai4Bharat text obtained from [Vakyansh repo](https://github.com/Open-Speech-EkStep/vakyansh-models).
     * Number of sentences are equal to that of Microsoft data.
-    * Selected text for male and female TTS and the code used for generating synthetic data are in 'synthetic_data_generation' folder.
+    * Selected text for male and female TTS and the code used for generating synthetic data are in `synthetic_data_generation` folder.